openturns/openturns/python/doc/developer_guide/architecture.rst

 The Composite pattern is an essential element of the design model for the platform.
-It can be found in several modeling bricks, such as function composition (ComposedFunction) random vector composition (CompositeRandomVector), joint distributions (ComposedDistribution), etc.
+It can be found in several modeling bricks, such as function composition (ComposedFunction) random vector composition (CompositeRandomVector), joint distributions (JointDistribution), etc.